Archana584/Project2/README.md

 More time to spend with Master Card and Visa; still convinced this is possible, just not within our time frame or ability at this point
 Relied on ATMs listed in Google;  assume large organizations and a few small entities list their ATMs in google.

-# Tools Used Jupiter NoteBook /Python, JavaScript, HTML, MongoDB
+# Tools Used:  Jupiter NoteBook /Python, JavaScript, HTML, MongoDB